Skip to main content

 Is a programmable coffee maker worth the upgrade?

 The Ninja Programmable Brewer scores 2.1/10 on its timer alone — above the 1.5 threshold, higher than every app-dependent feature except cooking presets.
 It costs roughly $20-$30 more than a basic drip machine and delivers daily value with 10/10 reliability.
-That said, if you have a smart speaker display that can trigger a smart plug on a schedule, you can replicate the timer with any drip machine.
+That said, if you have a smart speaker display that can trigger a smart plug with timer scheduling on a schedule, you can replicate the timer with any drip machine.

 Which smart kitchen products have the best utility per dollar?